 By: Carmen Willings

-Bloom's taxonomy is a classification of learning objectives within education, originated by Benjamin Bloom and collaborators in the 1950s describes several categories of cognitive learning.
-Bloom's taxonomy divides educational objectives into "domains".
+Bloom's taxonomy is a classification of learning objectives within education, which originated by Benjamin Bloom and collaborators in the 1950s describes several categories of cognitive learning.
+Bloom's Taxonomy divides educational objectives into "domains".
 Within the domains, learning at the higher levels is dependent on having attained prerequisite knowledge and skills at lower levels.

-If the goal focuses on the student's ability to recall previously learned materials, facts, terms, basic concepts and answers consider using these action words:
+If the goal focuses on the student's ability to recall previously learned materials, facts, terms, basic concepts, and answers consider using these action words:

 count, define, identify, label, list, match, name, quote, recall, recite, recognize, record, relate, repeat, sequence, tell, underline, write